 When you actively work to move yourself or others toward greater symbiosis, you may sometimes experience unexpected resistance, mockery, ridicule, or even subtle sabotage from people around you — especially those who are in a state of high dysbiosis.

 This is what we can call “The Jesus Paradox.”
 Jesus taught inner truth, compassion, forgiveness, sharing, and returning to the Kingdom that is already within.
 These messages directly challenged the dominant dysbiotic patterns of fear, separation, status-seeking, and control.
-The collective reaction was often strong, irrational, and hostile — even from people who had once followed him.
+The collective reaction was often strong, irrational, and hostile — even from people who had once followed him, which explains how Judas could betray Jesus.

-The same dynamic can appear today.
-Pathogenic bacteria in a person with high dysbiosis have a strong interest in maintaining the status quo.
+The same dynamic will always become a factor.
+Pathogenic bacteria in persons with high dysbiosis have a strong interest in maintaining the status quo.
 When you encourage real change — better food, less sugar and alcohol, more nature contact, calmer rhythm, or deeper connection with the ancient intelligence — it can feel like a threat to their environment.
 This can manifest as:

 This is particularly noticeable when living with someone in high dysbiosis (a partner, children, or close family).
 They may unconsciously perceive your actions as a threat to the familiar dysbiotic balance they have adapted to.
 The pathogens “push back” to protect their position, often through the person’s emotions and behaviour.